Table of Contents

 - Second Dose: Two weeks after the first deworming treatment, a second dose should be administered to eradicate any parasites that may still be present.
 This is so that any larvae left over from the initial treatment can grow into adult worms in under two weeks.

-- Hygiene and flea treatment: Practising good cleanliness is essential to stop an infestation from returning.
-Clean your cat’s living space and litter box on a regular basis.
-Additionally, periodically flea-treat your cat because fleas can spread some types of worms.
+- Hygiene and flea treatment: Maintaining cleanliness is essential to stop an infestation from returning.
+Clean your cat’s living space and litter box regularly.
+Additionally, periodically flea-treat your cat because fleas can spread some worms.

 Pros and cons of Cat Deworming